prabinv/angular-jedi-school/README.md

 Directives are the basic building blocks of angular.

 > At a high level, directives are markers on a DOM element (such as an attribute, element name, comment or CSS class) that tell AngularJS's HTML compiler (`$compile`) to attach a specified behavior to that DOM element or even transform the DOM element and its children.

+###Filters

+> A filter formats the value of an expression for display to the user.
+They can be used in view templates, controllers or services and it is easy to define your own filter.